jnestruch/udacity-ipnd/5.backend project/README.md

 ## Code Design

-The focus on this project is the correct usage of the tools needed to extract data from a database, while applying all techniques already learnt from the rest of the modules from the course.
-That's why I'll detailed the database statements coding aspects in this section.

-The goal has been to use a unique query to retrieve the data needed to give the results requested for the reports.
-The details for each report are shown below:
+The comments on this section will be focused on the backend code, that means the query statements to retrieve the data from the database.

+The primary objective is to use a single query in each scenario minimizing the postprocessing code in Python.
+In all reports this has been achieved and the only postprocessing used is to add some titles to the output.

+In the following sections there is the code review for each report.

 ### 1. What are the most popular three articles of all time?
 The tricky part on this report is that the ***log*** table does not contain an easy link to the ***articles*** table